meincrab/ProtocolProgrammin_course/K8684_assignment04/protocolDesign.md

 ## Requests and Responses
-Requests and Responces are formatted in plain text.
-Each request and responce consists of two parts, HEADER-part and BODY-part.
+Requests and Responses are formatted in plain text.
+Each request and response consists of two parts, HEADER-part and BODY-part.
 HEADER MAY contain information about FILENAME and MUST contain infromation about message length.
 Body MUST contain PAYLOAD such as DATA or Error Message.

 ## Requests
 ### LIST - Request
 LIST  lists the filenames of the files available on the server.
+Returns a FILE response containg information about files.
+Takes two parameters, server address, and listening port.
+In case if server is unreachable, returns error.

 #### Example Request
 LIST {address} {port}